In order to qualify

 will assess competency levels for placement in the program.

 admission, please submit the following documents in their entirety by April 15th

 acceptance letter to the University of Charleston from the Admissions office;

 - Transcripts from all colleges/universities

-- TEAS test results;
+- TEAS V test results;

 nursing students: letter of good academic standing from nursing program

 University of Charleston